What Should Vaginal Opening Look Like? | Clear, Real, Facts

 What Should Vaginal Opening Look Like When Considering Normal Variations?

 There is no single standard for how the vaginal opening should look.
-Natural variations include differences in size, shape, folds, or slight protrusions of labial tissue.
+Natural variations include differences in size, shape, folds, asymmetry, color, or slight protrusions of labial tissue.
 These differences are normal and reflect individual anatomy and genetics.

 Conclusion – What Should Vaginal Opening Look Like?